mayowDev/ai-snippet-service/README.md

 - **RESTful API**: Clean, well-documented endpoints
 - **Docker Support**: Containerized deployment with test-first approach

+## Frontend Implementation (Remix, TailwindCSS, Zod, and More)

+- The frontend is implemented in the `/frontend` directory using:
+  - **Remix** (with Vite) for modern React routing and SSR
+  - **React** 18
+  - **TypeScript** for strict typing
+  - **TailwindCSS** for utility-first styling
+  - **Zod** for schema validation
+  - **Cypress** for E2E testing
+  - **Vite** for fast dev/build
+  - **ESLint** and **Prettier** for code quality
+  - **@remix-run/node/react/serve/dev** for full-stack features
+  - See `frontend/package.json` for all dependencies
+- The frontend currently supports:
+  - Creating snippets and summaries via the main `/` route
+  - Listing recent snippets below the form
+  - Responsive, accessible UI with TailwindCSS
+  - (Planned) E2E and TDD tests (see bottlenecks section)

+## MongoDB Downtime Handling, Guest Fallback, and Testing Limitations

+- The API now supports a fallback mode if MongoDB is down:
+  - Cached snippets are served for GET requests if available.
+  - If the database is unavailable, users can use `guest@example.com` to create new AI summaries, which are stored in memory (not persisted).
+- **Bottlenecks faced:**
+  - Most API write/auth routes require a working database, so fallback is limited to guest/demo mode.
+  - End-to-end (e2e) tests and frontend TDD could not be fully implemented due to time constraints and the dependency on a live database connection.
+  - If MongoDB is down, e2e tests that require DB access will fail.
+- **Guest fallback:**
+  - If the DB is down, users can use `guest@example.com` to access the main AI summary functionality and create snippets (in-memory only).

 ## Tech Stack

 - **Runtime**: Node.js 22.16+ LTS